TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 <details><summary>Practice 7: running a simple frahmmer search</summary>
 <p>

 Every frahmmer search requires two inputs - the query and the target.
-In this practice, you will use the single pHMM you copied to its own file in Practice 5 (RIB.hmm) as the query.
+In this practice, you will use the single pHMM in the file Rib.hmm) as the query.
 For the target, you will use a single DNA sequence in the file seq1.fa, and the -o flag will be used to direct the hit data and alignment to the file RIB.out.

 ```bash
    % frahmmer -o RIB.out RIB.hmm seq1.fa